-Of those who have dated in the last five years, roughly a third have used dating apps and/or websites.
+Roughly a third of seniors who have dated within the last five years have turned to dating apps for help—and many have found success.
 About 66% of those using dating apps or websites had a relationship with someone they met through the platform.
-The top dating app on which people met someone they had a relationship with was Tinder, with 35% having met someone they dated on the platform.
-Other sites where seniors often found relationship success include Match.com, Hinge, Plenty of Fish, and Bumble.
+Seniors reported that the top dating app was Tinder, with 35% dating someone they met on the platform.
+Other sites where seniors have had luck finding relationships were Match.com (28%), Hinge (25%), Plenty of Fish (25%), and Bumble (24%).

 Some seniors aren’t so lucky when it comes to love.
-One in 10 seniors has never been in a romantic relationship that lasted longer than one year.
-This number gets even higher for seniors who are currently single (not including those who are divorced, separated, or widowed).
-More than one-fourth have never been with a romantic partner for more than one year.
-And the struggle for single seniors doesn’t end there—54% have not dated within the last 5 years.
+One in 10 seniors has never been in a romantic relationship lasting longer than one year.
+The struggle for single seniors doesn’t end there—54% have not dated within the last 5 years.

-Some seniors may find that heartbreak is very, very real after losing a spouse.
+Dating is especially difficult after experiencing extreme heartbreak, and many find that dating is simply too difficult after losing a spouse.
 Only 14% of widowed responders have dated seriously within the last five years, and 62% have not dated at all.

-From the time they turned 30, over half of seniors have experienced cheating in some form, whether they did the cheating, were cheated on, or a combination of both (not necessarily in the same relationship).
+From the age of 30 until now, over half of seniors have experienced cheating in some form, whether they did the cheating, were cheated on, or a combination of both (not necessarily in the same relationship).

 Cheating can play a major role in a relationship at any age.
-Of the respondents that were divorced or separated, 42% reported that they’ve had a partner cheat on them.
-Only about one-fourth of divorced and separated respondents had never been in a relationship where cheating was involved.
+Forty-two percent of separated and divorced respondents reported that they’ve had a partner cheat on them at least once.

 Overall, it seems that those who have never cheated have a slightly higher chance of being married.
-Respondents who have cheated are 13% less likely to be married than those that have never cheated on a partner.
+Respondents who haven’t cheated are 13% more likely to be married than those who have cheated on a partner.